 Open late March-October; hours vary.

 This merry-go-round, which was cobbled together from two other carousels, debuted at the 1964 World's Fair.
 Some kids may enjoy the wind whipping through their hair, while others will be stoked to ride a giant lion.
-As of 2013 it's the centerpiece of the mini-amusement park Fantasy Forest in Flushing Meadows Corona Park.
+Since the 2013 season, it's served as the centerpiece of the mini-amusement park Fantasy Forest in Flushing Meadows Corona Park.

 Forest Park Carousel — Forest Park